mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 <div class="threejs_center"><img src="resources/threejs-geometry.svg" style="width: 700px"></div>

-`BufferGeometry` on the other hand uses *named* `BufferAttribute`s Each `BufferAttribute` represents an array of one type of data, positions, normals, colors, uv, and togther the all the added `BufferAttribute`s represent *parallel arrays*  of all the data for each vertex.
+`BufferGeometry` on the other hand uses *named* `BufferAttribute`s.
+Each `BufferAttribute` represents an array of one type of data: positions, normals, colors, and uv.
+Togther, the added `BufferAttribute`s represent *parallel arrays* of all the data for each vertex.

 <div class="threejs_center"><img src="resources/threejs-attributes.svg" style="width: 700px"></div>

-Above you can see we have 4 attributes, `position`, `normal`, `color`, `uv`.
+Above you can see we have 4 attributes: `position`, `normal`, `color`, `uv`.
 They represent *parallel arrays* which means that the Nth set of data in each attribute belongs to the same vertex.
-Above the vertex at index = 4 is highlighted to show that the parallel data across all attributes defines one vertex.
+The vertex at index = 4 is highlighted to show that the parallel data across all attributes defines one vertex.

 This brings up a point, here's a diagram of a cube with one corner highlighted.